Golf Course Renovation FAQ

 When will the project start?

-Construction will begin March 11, 2013, although some activity will take place as we begin to stockpile supplies.
+Construction began March 11, 2013, although some activity will take place as we begin to stockpile supplies.

 Why wait so long if you already have the permits?

 Weather and growing seasons are very important to golf course renovation projects.
 For many reasons (project cost, reduction of course closure time) it is best to start early in the spring allowing for enough time to complete the grading, irrigation system installation as well as seeding and sodding the turf to allow for adequate grow-in before the course is opened.

 How much will the project cost?

 The construction portion for the golf course is approximately $6.5 million.
 There are other fees on top of this such as the architect’s fees, fees associated with getting the permit, consultants and some funds allocated to refreshing our clubhouse such as a new roof, heating systems, furniture, carpet and restroom refurbishment.
 All inclusive, including the costs to close the facility for 12 months translates into a $10.5 million project.